Las Cabezas de San Juan (Puerto Rico)

 Las Cabezas de San Juan (Spanish for 'the San Juan capes' or 'headlands'), officially Cabo San Juan (Cape San Juan in English), is a coastal area and nature reserve located in the northeastern corner of the main island of Puerto Rico, particularly in the Cabezas barrio of the municipality of Fajardo.
 The reserve is famous for its biodiversity, with its bioluminescent lagoon (Laguna Grande, one of the three year-round bioluminescent bodies of water in the territory and one of seven in the Caribbean), its coral reefs, and its subtropical dry and mangrove forests, and for its history, particularly for its lighthouse and its role during the Puerto Rico campaign of the Spanish–American War.

 Geography

-Cabezas de San Juan Nature Reserve consists mainly of a large peninsula located in the north-westernmost corner of Puerto Rico and its surrounding bodies of water.
+Cabezas de San Juan Nature Reserve consists mainly of a large peninsula located in the north-eastern corner of Puerto Rico and its surrounding bodies of water.
 The reserve is connected to the west to Seven Seas State Park (Parque Nacional Seven Seas) and the Northeast Ecological Corridor, and by sea in the east to La Cordillera Reef Nature Reserve, a large protected marine area consisting of a small chain of cays, reefs, and islets, collectively known as La Cordillera (the mountain range) or Cayos de la Cordillera (Cordillera Cays).
 To the north it is bound by the Atlantic Ocean and in the south it borders the fishing community of Las Croabas.